huggingface/transformers/README.md

 --per_gpu_train_batch_size 16 \
 --per_gpu_eval_batch_size 16 \
 --learning_rate 2e-5 \
+--include_directionality \
 --max_seq_length 128
 ```

 Note, although an F1 score is calculated in the python code, additional files are also written out at the checkpoint intervals ```{global_step}_semeval_results.tsv``` that may be used with the official Semeval evaluation script (supplied seperatedly)
 The Semeval dataset is available under creative commons and is available [here](http://docs.google.com/leaf?id=0B_jQiLugGTAkMDQ5ZjZiMTUtMzQ1Yy00YWNmLWJlZDYtOWY1ZDMwY2U4YjFk&sort=name&layout=list&num=50).
 The ```$SEMEVAL_DIR``` should point to the extracted archive.

+The ```--include_directionality``` flag trains a classifier using all 19 semeval classes.
+Removing this flag trains a classifier that only uses 10 classes (9 undirected +1 Other).
+This gives slightly better performance.
+See the original task documentation for further details.
 ## Migrating from pytorch-pretrained-bert to pytorch-transformers

 Here is a quick summary of what you should take care of when migrating from `pytorch-pretrained-bert` to `pytorch-transformers`